 If a visitor, during the six days before arriving in Australia, has visited a country declared by the World Health Organisation (WHO) to be infected with yellow fever, a yellow fever vaccination certificate will be required.

-For further information go to Travelers' Health.
+For further information go to Travellers' Health.

 Strict quarantine is applied to prevent the entry into Australia of exotic pests, diseases and weed seeds that could affect plant, animal and human health and the environment.
 Fines of more than A$100 can be issued on the spot if visitors do not declare items of quarantine concern.
-For more detailed information about bringing in food, animals and plants or their derivatives, see the AQIS (Australian Quarantine and Inspection Service) website.

 There are generally no great extremes of climate but it is varied because of the size of the continent.
 The summer temperature range is from 23-26 degrees C north of the tropic of Capricorn to 38 degrees C in the arid plateaus and deserts of the interior.
 The southern areas are more temperate although subject to wide variations - high rainfall, extreme heat and irregular flooding and drought.
 Australia is considered to be one of the driest continents on earth.